The Parish Church of St John-in-Cornwall – dedicated to St John the Baptist

 History of St John Church

 The historic records for much of this area were kept at Mount Edgcumbe House but were destroyed during the war.
-We do know, however, that a church existed here in 1080.
+We do know that a church existed here in 1080, if not earlier and the present Church was built in about 1150.
+The Church was at various times dedicated to St. John the Evangelist and St. John the Baptist but at some time after 1912 the dedication was changed to St. John the Baptist

 Both the north and south windows in the chancel are fourteenth century with late nineteenth / early twentieth century stained glass.
-The north window of the nave has fragments of medieval glass reset in roundels and diamonds.
+The north window of the nave has fragments of medieval glass reset in roundels and diamonds of an older window shattered by a blast from a Land Mine during the 1939/45 Second World War.

 The next rector was the Rev. Wallis’s son-in-law, Bryan Roberts.
 By 1808 a room in the parish was being used by the Wesleyan Society.